drivesoroush/ntm/README.md

 $ php artisan vendor:publish
 ```

 Before doing the migrations, you can customize your table names inside `ntm.php` file in your config directory.
+With no config file and by default all tables are prefixed with `mapper_`.
 After that do the database migration.
 ```
 $ php artisan migrate
 ```